apache/privacy-website/faq/committers.md

 Instead, the Privacy team has established Matomo for the use of their projects.

+### Could I use Google Search for my website?

+The Apache Software Foundation discourages the embed Google Search on your website.
+Instead, please use privacy friendly alternatives as [PageFind](https://pagefind.app/).
+PageFind will index your statically created website and provide search even on large websites.

 ### Can I use Web Analytics (Matomo)?

 Yes: the Privacy Comittee has established a VM running Matomo, a GDPR compliant